pytorch/pytorch/docs/source/complex_numbers.rst

 Distributed

-Multiprocessing

-If any of these would help your use case, please search if an issue has already been filed (https://github.com/pytorch/pytorch/issues?q=is%3Aopen+is%3Aissue+label%3A%22module%3A+named+tensor%22) and if not, file one (https://github.com/pytorch/pytorch/issues/new/choose).
+If any of these would help your use case, please `search <https://github.com/pytorch/pytorch/issues?q=is%3Aissue+is%3Aopen+complex>`_ if an issue has already been filed and if not, `file one <https://github.com/pytorch/pytorch/issues/new/choose>`_.